-I teach and do research across a variety of fields and work with teams to coordinate projects across academia and industry.
-I intend to study, share, and practice the principles of life that lead to greater wisdom, peace, and prosocial engagement in the world.
+I research, design, and teach across a variety of fields, working in academia and industry.
+My life’s work is to study, share, and practice the principles of living that lead to greater wisdom, peace, and prosocial engagement in the world.

-My “extracurricular” priorities revolve around personal health behaviors, meditation, time in nature, and authentic social connection, particularly with my partner and much-adored two-year-old son.
-I live on a large cooperative property with my family and friends in the hills of Los Gatos, California.
+My “extracurricular” priorities revolve around personal health behaviors, meditation, time in nature, and authentic social connection, particularly with my partner and much-adored children.
+I live cooperatively with family and friends in the hills of Los Gatos, California.